slidevjs/slidev/custom/directory-structure.md

 import './layouts.css'
 ```

-Styles will be processed by [Windi CSS](https://windicss.org/) and [PostCSS](https://postcss.org/), so you can use css nesting and [at-directives](https://windicss.org/features/directives.html) out-of-box.
+Styles will be processed by [UnoCSS](https://unocss.dev/) and [PostCSS](https://postcss.org/), so you can use css nesting and [at-directives](https://windicss.org/features/directives.html) out-of-box.
 For example:

 ```less
 .slidev-layout {